venomlab/spring-winder.freecad/README.md

 **IT IS NOT FINISHED**

+## Prerequisites

+* FreeCAD 0.21.x
+* Workbench `Assembly 4`

 ## How to use

-Download `SpringWinder.FCStd` file and change root `Parameters` spreadsheet acording to your needs.
+Download `SpringWinder.FCStd` file and change root `Parameters` spreadsheet acording to your needs and recalculate parts + assembly.

 Then you can export STL files